-The information provided in this article is general in nature and may not apply to any specific situation.
+The information provided in our LawPlusUpdates is general in nature and may not apply to any specific situation.
 Specific advice should be sought before taking any action based on the information provided.
-Under no circumstances shall LawPlus Ltd. or any of its directors, partners and lawyers be liable for any direct or indirect, incidental or consequential loss or damage that results from the use of or the reliance upon the information contained in this article.
-Copyright © 2016 and 2018 LawPlus Ltd.
+Under no circumstances shall LawPlus Ltd., LawPlus Myanmar Ltd., or any of their directors, partners and lawyers be liable for any direct or indirect, incidental or consequential loss or damage that may results from the use of or the reliance upon the information contained in our LawPlusUpdates.
+Copyright © 2024 LawPlus Ltd.